lindseypgill/servicemanager-config/servicemanager-config/customize/email-templates.md

 * **What Operators can I use in my ESP Conditions?**<br>The operators "=" (equal to) and "!=" (not equal to) are supported.
 * **The Co-Worker Vs Contact ESP Condition Example**<br>One common situation where the ESP expression is essential is when you want to begin your emails with “Dear [Customer]”.

-As you will know by now, the customer set against a request could either be a “Co-Worker” (someone internal to your Organization) or a “Contact” (an individual external to your organization) and each of these types of user have a range of associated fields.
+As you will know by now, the customer set against a request could either be a “Co-Worker” (someone internal to your Organization) or a “Contact” (an individual external to your organization) and each of these types of users have a range of associated fields.

-To configure an email template to cater for the possibility of the customer being a Co-worker or a Contact it should be set up as follows:
+To configure an email template to cater to the possibility of the customer being a Co-worker or a Contact it should be set up as follows:

 1. Select the desired Co-worker and Contact name fields.
 In this example we will be addressing the customer by first name only so we will select `{{Customer Coworker.H_first_name}}` and `{{Customer Contact.H_firstname}}`
 1. Highlight the Co-Worker field and click the ESP Expression button You will see that the “Value” field is automatically populated with the highlighted field.
 1. In the “Expression” field, define the condition that you wish to control the visibility of this field.
 Remember, the field will only be displayed if your expression is found to be true.
-For the Co-worker field, we only want this to display if the customer against the request is in fact a Co-worker.
+For the Co-worker field, we only want this to display if the customer against the request is a Co-worker.
 This information is stored in the main request table and can be obtained using the field `{{.h_customer_type}}`.
 The value will be zero for a Co-worker, and one for a contact, hence the expression controlling a Co-worker field should be: `{{.h_customer_type}}` = 0
 1. Click OK
 1. Highlight the Contact field and click the ESP Expression button.
 1. The controlling expression defined here needs to ensure the Contact field only displays if the customer against a request is indeed a contact.
 So using the same field as before we can set the expression as `{{.h_customer_type}}` = 1